gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/import-export/csv.md

 # CSV Data Import and Export

 Gaffer supports both importing from and exporting to csv.
-This page will outline some of the common methods you can use to do this via the API.
+This page outlines some of the common methods you can use to do this via the API.

 ## Using Local Files